ome/ome-contributing/docs/ci-bio-formats.rst

         versions

     :mergecijob:`BIOFORMATS-build <BIOFORMATS-build>`
-    :mergecijob:`BIOFORMATS-image <BIOFORMATS-image>`

         This job builds all the Bio-Formats artifacts using Maven and Ant

     :mergecijob:`BIOFORMATS-linkcheck <BIOFORMATS-linkcheck>`

         This job runs the linkchecker on the Bio-Formats documentation

-    :mergecijob:`BIOFORMATS-test-repo <BIOFORMATS-test-repo>`

-        This job consumes the Docker image built by :term:`BIOFORMATS-image` and runs the non-regression automated tests against the curated QA repository